Vitamin B1: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

 Vitamin B1, or thiamine, plays a crucial role in maintaining cognitive function by acting as an essential coenzyme in the brain's energy metabolism.
-It helps convert nutrients into energy, necessary for the optimal functioning of neurons and nerve transmission.
-Thiamine is also involved in the synthesis of acetylcholine, an important neurotransmitter for memory and learning.
-A deficiency in vitamin B1 can therefore affect cognition by reducing the energy available for brain activities and disrupting neuronal communication.
+It helps convert nutrients into energy needed for optimal neuronal function and nerve transmission.
+Thiamine is also involved in the synthesis of acetylcholine, a neurotransmitter important for memory and learning.
+A deficiency in vitamin B1 can therefore affect cognition by reducing the energy available for brain activities and by disrupting neuronal communication.

 Usages associés